X (Twitter)

 Understanding the complex neighborhoods of Manhattan can be really difficult.
 I know it as I’ve faced it myself as well.

-However, when you live in New York City, one of the best ways to get familiarized with the location is by navigating through the postal codes or zip codes of its Boroughs.
+But in New York City one of the best ways to learn its layout is by navigating its zip codes or zip codes.

-So I’ve prepared a map with all the Manhattan zip codes, along with some helpful information to help you navigate the borough much better.
+So I’ve made a map with all the Manhattan zip codes.
+It will help you navigate Manhattan’s boroughs much better.

 Manhattan has numerous zip codes that mirror the diversity of its inhabitants.
 Each zip code serves as a geographical identifier.